Sports, Monday, April 27th

 Long snapper Steve Wirtel is headed to the Motor City, to snap for the Lions.
 He headlines the group and was a legitimate late round candidate.

-Linebacker Marcel Spears will head to Cincinnati, Julian Good-Jones is off the city of Brotherly Love, where he’ll compete for a spot with the Eagles, Josh Knipfel will join Spears in Cincinnati, while Ray Lima his heading to South Beach, inking a deal with the Miami Dolphins.
+Linebacker Marcel Spears will head to Cincinnati, Julian Good-Jones is off to the city of Brotherly Love, where he’ll compete for a spot with the Eagles, Josh Knipfel will join Spears in Cincinnati, while Ray Lima is heading to South Beach, inking a deal with the Miami Dolphins.

 No Cyclones were selected in rounds 1-7.